mtingers/piping/README.md

 * Strict formatting.
 * Parsing requires 'tabs' to be 4 spaces.
 Tabs will not work.
 2 space tabs won't work, etc...
 * if, while, for, etc do not exist.
-* Expressions, bit shifting, unary, etc do not exist.
+* Expressions, bit shifting, unary operators, etc do not exist.

 # TODO